 Born in 1948 in Ghana, H.E.
 Peter K.A.
 Cardinal Turkson studied theology at St. Anthony-on-Hudson Seminary in New York and was ordained as a priest in 1975.
 He completed his graduate studies at the Pontifical Biblical Institute in Rome from 1976-80 and 1987-92.
 In 1992, he was appointed Archbishop of Cape Coast by St. John Paul II and made Cardinal in 2003.
 He was President of the Ghana Catholic Bishops' Conference from 1997-2005, and, since 2003, he has been Chancellor of the Catholic University College of Ghana.
 He served as Relator during the II Synod of Bishops for Africa in October 2009.
-At the end of the Synod, Pope Benedict XVI named Cardinal Turkson the President of the Pontifical Council for Justice and Peace, reconfirmed by Pope Francis in 2013.
+At the end of the Synod, Pope Benedict XVI named Cardinal Turkson as President of the Pontifical Council for Justice and Peace, reconfirmed by Pope Francis in 2013.
+Cardinal Turkson has been appointed by Pope Francis as the first Prefect of the new Dicastery for Promoting Integral Human Development.
 His fields of interest include human rights, ecology, integral development, economic and social justice, reconciliation, and sustainable agriculture.

-Sean Callahan is president and CEO of Catholic Relief Services, the official international humanitarian agency of the Catholic community in the United States.
-A 28-year veteran of CRS, Sean, had held a wide variety of leadership roles overseas and at agency headquarters in Baltimore, Maryland.
-For the past 5 years, Sean served as the chief operating officer for CRS, responsible for Overseas Operations, U.S. Operations and Human Resources.
-In this role, he ensured CRS’ commitment to its mission to cherish, preserve and uphold the sacredness and dignity of all human life, foster charity and justice, and embody Catholic social and moral teaching.
-He enhanced performance, stimulated innovation and positioned CRS for the future.
-As executive vice president for Overseas Operations from June 2004 to September 2012.
-Sean provided oversight for a program and management portfolio that grew to more than $700 million, serving people in more than 100 countries and engaging a team of more than 5,000 staff.
+Sean Callahan is President and CEO of Catholic Relief Services (CRS), the official international humanitarian agency of the Catholic community in the United States.
+A 28-year veteran of CRS, Sean has held a wide variety of leadership roles overseas and at agency headquarters in Baltimore, Maryland.
+From 2012-2016, Sean served as the Chief Operating Officer for CRS, responsible for Overseas Operations, U.S. Operations, and Human Resources.
+In this role, he ensured CRS’ commitment to its mission to cherish, preserve, and uphold the sacredness and dignity of all human life, foster charity and justice, and embody Catholic social and moral teaching.
+He enhanced performance, stimulated innovation, and positioned CRS for the future.
+As Executive Vice President for Overseas Operations from June 2004 to September 2012, Sean provided oversight for a program and management portfolio that grew to more than $700 million, serving people in more than 100 countries and engaging a team of more than 5,000 staff.

-Sean is first vice president of Caritas Internationalis (2015-2019), and he serves on the Executive Board and Representative Council of Caritas Internationalis (2011-2019).
-He is the president of Caritas North America (2015-2019), and he serves on the Board of Trustees for Catholic Charities USA (2014-present).
-Sean holds a master’s in law and diplomacy from Tufts University, where he also received a bachelor’s, magna cum laude, in Spanish.
+Sean is First Vice President of Caritas Internationalis (2015-2019), and he serves on the Executive Board and Representative Council of Caritas Internationalis (2011-2019).
+He is the President of Caritas North America (2015-2019), and he serves on the Board of Trustees for Catholic Charities USA (2014-present).
+Sean holds a Master’s degree in Law and Diplomacy from Tufts University, where he also received a Bachelor’s degree, magna cum laude, in Spanish.

-Bannick brings a wide range of executive, international and multi-sector experience to his role.
-He served in a number of senior executive positions at eBay, and as president of eBay International, he was largely responsible for building eBay’s global footprint and extending the opportunities offered by eBay to the developing world.
-Matt also served as PayPal's first president after the company’s acquisition by eBay, and established PayPal as a global standard for online payments.
+Matt has a wide range of executive, international, and multi-sector experience.
+From 1999 to 2007, he served in a number of senior executive roles at eBay Inc. As the General Manager, and later as President of eBay International, Matt was largely responsible for building eBay’s global footprint and driving exceptional revenue growth.
+After eBay acquired PayPal in 2002, Matt became PayPal's first post-acquisition President and established PayPal as the global standard for online payments.

 She has received numerous awards including the Global Thinkers Forum Award, UN Women-ITU Gender-Equality Mainstreaming Technology Award, Silicon Valley Business Journal Women of Influence Award, Top 25 Women of the Web, and CEO of the Year.
-She serves on the boards of NetHope, Jhumki Basu Foundation.
-She is Regis and Dianne McKenna Professor at Santa Clara University, where she created the Frugal Innovation Lab.
-Radha speaks extensively on the Future of Work, Digital Inclusion and AI.
+She serves on the boards of NetHope and Jhumki Basu Foundation.
+She is a Regis and Dianne McKenna Professor at Santa Clara University, where she created the Frugal Innovation Lab.
+Radha speaks extensively on the Future of Work, Digital Inclusion, and AI.

 Bohigian previously served as an Assistant Secretary of Commerce, focusing on eliminating barriers to trade and investment for US companies.
 Earlier, Bohigian led the Department's Policy Office as the lead economic and energy advisor to two Secretaries, as well as the Faith-Based and Community Initiatives Center.
 Before the Commerce Department, Bohigian served as a Managing Director of Idealab.
 Bohigian joined Idealab after it acquired the venture capital firm he founded, VenCatalyst.
 Prior to founding VenCatalyst, Bohigian was a partner at Jefferson Partners, a Washington, D.C.-based venture capital firm.